domkowald/tagrecommender/README.md

 * R. Krestel, P. Fankhauser, and W. Nejdl.
 Latent dirichlet allocation for tag recommendation.
 In Proceedings of the third ACM conference on Recommender systems, pages 61–68.
 ACM, 2009.

 ## Contact
-* Christoph Trattner - ctrattner@know-center.at
+* Dominik Kowald, Know-Center, Graz University of Technology, dkowald@know-center.at
-* Dominik Kowald - dkowald@know-center.at
+* Christoph Trattner, Know-Center, Graz University of Technology, ctrattner@know-center.at